 - 1. Area of a building utilized for stairwells and elevator shafts on levels other than the first level of a building in which they appear; - 2.
-Area of a building and/or buildings which are not for general or routine occupancy, such as interstitial or mechanical occupancies; - 3.
-Area of a building used specifically for base isolation and structural system upgrades directly related to requirements of governmental agencies and is not for general or routine occupancy; and - 4.
-Enclosed rooftop mechanical levels not for general or routine occupancy.
+Area of a medical building, that is not used for general or routine occupancy but rather is for interstial or mechanical occupancies, that measures less than 19 feet from finished floor to ceiling; - 3.
+As applied to new construction permits issued on or after August 13, 2002, area of a building used specifically for base isolation and structural system upgrades directly related to requirements of governmental agencies and is not for general or routine occupancy; and - 4.
+As applied to new construction permits issued on or after August 13, 2002, enclosed rooftop mechanical levels not for general or routine occupancy.